Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Results

 \subsection{Social mixing Temporal Evolution}

-Each neighborhood is now characterized by a unique time series of Gini coefficients spanning across a total of 48 hours - 24 on weekdays and 24 on weekends.
-Considering the topological classification of the city neighborhood, we aggregate the daily evolution of the Gini coefficient through the lens of ALA clusters, observing a consistent pattern (see Fig.~\ref{fig:segregation}.\textbf{A}).
-Neighborhoods with a low value in the ALA metrics show a stronger inclination towards segregation compared to those that are classified as medium and high.
+We now characterise each neighbourhood by a unique time series of Gini coefficients spanning 48 hours: 24 on weekdays and 24 on weekends.
+Considering the topological classification of the city neighbourhoods, we aggregate the daily evolution of the Gini coefficient through the lens of ALA clusters, observing a consistent pattern (see Fig.~\ref{fig:segregation}.\textbf{A}).
+Neighbourhoods with a low value in the ALA metrics show a stronger inclination towards segregation than those classified as medium and high.
 This initial approach focuses solely on the city's topology via the ALA clusters, thereby overlooking the potential similarity in the daily evolution of the Gini coefficients.
-To address this, we set aside the pre-defined ALA cluster classifications and instead sought to create new clusters based solely on the temporal trends of the Gini coefficient for each neighborhood.
-Through this different approach, using k-means we discern three distinct patterns: inclusive (red), mixed (blue), and segregated (green), (as showcased in Fig.~\ref{fig:segregation}.\textbf{C}).
-The inclusive neighborhoods consistently register a lower Gini index throughout the day, while the segregated cluster deviates significantly from the other two.
-The spatial distribution of these clusters isn't trivial.
-Their spatial dispersal breaks from the radial patterns of the ALA Clusters, implying a multifaceted urban interplay beneath the surface Fig.~\ref{fig:segregation}.\textbf{D}.
-Remarkably, not all neighborhoods characterized by ALA clusters are merged into the same temporal mixing cluster.
+To address this, we set aside the pre-defined ALA cluster classifications.
+Instead, we sought to create new clusters based solely on the temporal trends of the Gini coefficient for each neighbourhood.
+Through this different approach, using k-means, we discern three distinct patterns: inclusive (red), mixed (blue), and segregated (green) (as showcased in Fig.~\ref{fig:segregation}.\textbf{C}).
+The decision to use three clusters is elaborated upon in the Methods "Clusterization" section.
+The inclusive neighbourhoods consistently register a lower Gini index throughout the day, while the segregated cluster deviates significantly from the other two.
+The spatial distribution of these clusters is not trivial.
+Their spatial dispersal breaks from the radial patterns of the ALA Clusters, implying a multifaceted urban interplay beneath the surface (as showcased in Fig.~\ref{fig:segregation}.\textbf{D}).
+Remarkably, not all neighbourhoods characterised by ALA clusters are merged into the same temporal mixing cluster.
 For a deeper understanding, we examined the overlap between the two lenses, showcased in Fig.~\ref{fig:segregation}.\textbf{B}.
 A notable majority of the high ALA clusters are temporal-inclusive, whereas only a fraction of the low ALA clusters exhibit this trait.
-This raises a question: might there be specific features within the metrics that correlate with inclusivity?
+This evidence raises the following question.
+Might there be specific features within the metrics that correlate with inclusivity?